ways we gather, ways we serve

 Kathy Green

-Our choir practices weekly before the 10:00 service, and offers praise to God in song during that service.
+Our choir practices weekly before the 10:45 service during the school year and offers praise to God in song during the Offertory.

 readers, chalicers, and acolytes